rodrigosetti/iteration-tools/README.md

 including syntax for [generators](https://wiki.python.org/moin/Generators), and [generator delegation](http://legacy.python.org/dev/peps/pep-0380/).

-It introduce the following syntactic constructs:
+It introduces the following syntactic constructs:

  * `(generator <expression>)` - evaluates to a new generator, than can be composed and used in `for` forms.